 - Register your website with Google Search Console for additional SEO insights

-- Add structured data markup to your site
+- Add structured data markup like FAQ schema to your site

 - Improve your URL structure

 If you aren’t technical, don’t overlook the technical needs of your website.
 Outsource this task if necessary to ensure the best results and secure higher positions on results pages.

 According to Google, a faster webpage load time is one of the over 200 ranking factors it takes into consideration when evaluating your website.
 This means optimizing your website for the fastest load times possible should be near the top of your to-do list.

 With tools like GTmetrix or Pingdom Speed Test, you can easily check how your website is performing.
 If it’s loading slowly, here are a few things you can do to increase your website speed:

 - Optimize images

 6. Create quality content